AvinashBisram/Data-Analysis-Projects/Covid-19 Data Exploration/README.md

 --------

 **What this project does:**
-This project explores Covid-19 data and creates queries per individual country, continent, and globally.
+This project explores Covid-19 data, looking at relevant statistics per individual country, continent, and globally.

 **What technologies did I use and why:**
 I used **Microsoft Excel** to store data extracted from [Coronavirus (Covid-19) Deaths](https://ourworldindata.org/covid-deaths) dataset from [Our World in Data](https://ourworldindata.org).